cdp1337/ARKSurvivalAscended-Linux/README.md

 the server will skip the remaining countdown and will proceed with the shutdown.

 A world save is automatically requested on the map prior to shutdown.

+**New as of 2025.03.10 release**, Discord messages are sent prior to shutdown and after startup.

 ### Updating